Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Results

 \subsection{Major Efficiency Improvement}

 Initially designed to address locality errors in traditional QMC~\cite{ichibha2023locality, bennett2022high}, PH proves even more transformative for efficiency improvement when integrated with NNQMC.
 Specifically, PH reduces the number of electrons involved in calculations with considerably less overhead compared to its semi-local counterpart, ECP.
 In addition to transition metals~\cite{ichibha2023locality,bennett2022high}, period-3 elements are particularly well-suited for this technique due to their high proportion of core electrons relative to total electrons, with sulfur being a notable example.
-In this work, we construct PH for sulfur, achieving state-of-the-art efficiency and accuracy.
+In this work, we construct PH for three period-3 elements, hosphorus, sulfur and chlorine (See \cref{PH:construct} for details), achieving state-of-the-art efficiency and accuracy.
 To put this into perspective, now we are able to simulate iron-sulfur cluster ($\text{Fe}_2\text{S}_2\text{(SH)}_4$) with the same computational resources for benzene dimer when using PH for both iron and sulfur atoms.

 We demonstrate the efficiency improvement using a series of sulfur-only systems in \cref{fig:eff}a, ranging from a single sulfur atom to S$_{10}$.
 Across all these systems, ECP calculations incur computational cost comparable to AE, while PH is able to achieve more than 10 times acceleration for larger systems.
 Furthermore, we analyze contribution of each component in calculation runtime, using S$_4$ as an example.
 As shown in \cref{fig:eff}b, AE and ECP runtimes are both significantly greater than PH, but for different reasons: AE is dominated by kinetic energy due to the large number of involved electrons, while ECP is dominated by potential energy due to the nonlocal terms.
 In contrast, PH has a negligible overhead in terms of potential energy, and runtimes for both kinetic energy and MCMC are also improved due to the reduced number of involved electrons.
+Additional systematic analyses across a broader set of systems are provided in Supplementary Note 3.

 In addition to per-iteration efficiency improvement, the overall convergence of the whole training process is also improved with PH, especially compared to AE, as shown in \cref{fig:eff}c.
 In particular, both ECP and PH converges after around 50,000 training iterations, namely within the chemical accuracy of the last-step value, while AE is far from convergence even after 150,000 iterations.
 Notably, the training curve for AE is also fluctuating more severely, which is expected due to the inclusion of the core electrons.